puppetlabs/pe_patch/README.md

 Error: Task exited : 100
 Patching blocked
 ```
-A summary of the patch run is also written to `/var/cache/os_patching/run_history`, the last line of which is used by the `os_patching.last_run` fact.
+A summary of the patch run is also written to `/var/cache/pe_patch/run_history`, the last line of which is used by the `pe_patch.last_run` fact.

 ```bash
 2018-08-07T14:47:24+10:00|No patches to apply|Success|false|false|